rng-guy/NFSMWBartender/README.txt

  • which vehicles spawn through HeavyStrategy 4 (roadblock SUVs), and
  • which vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).

-This feature set fixes two bugs:
+This feature set FIXES TWO BUGS:
  • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and
  • regular roadblock and Heavy / LeaderStrategy spawns no longer slow down in longer pursuits.

-You can also assign new (Binary) strings for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
+You can also ASSIGN NEW (BINARY) STRINGS for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
 Compared to Unlimiter, this mod's version of this feature is easier to configure, leaner, and even checks strings for correctness on game launch, ignoring any specified strings that do not actually exist in the game's (modified) binary files.

+The CONFIGURATION (.ini) FILES for this set are located in "scripts/BartenderSettings/Basic".
+To DISABLE a given feature of this set, delete its .ini section or the entire file.

+Before you use this feature set, see the "LIMITATIONS" section further below.